-Finding the source of the bleeding may be possible with the slit lamp, although if there is a lot of blood in the vitreous humour this prevents a good view and it may therefore be difficult to know what has happened.
+Finding the source of the bleeding may be possible with the slit lamp, although if there is a lot of blood in the vitreous humour this prevents a clear view and it may therefore be difficult to know what has happened.
 In this case you may have an ultrasound scan of your eye.
-Ultrasound can detect many causes of vitreous haemorrhage, including posterior vitreous detachment, retinal tears and detachments, tumours and foreign bodies.
+Ultrasound can detect many causes of vitreous haemorrhage, including posterior vitreous detachment, retinal tears and detachments, tumours and foreign objects.

 Sometimes an angiogram is needed.
 This test shows up the blood vessels in the back of the eye.
 This can be helpful if looking for abnormal blood vessels such as in diabetes.

-CT scanning of the eyes is useful if there is a suspicion of a penetrating injury.
+Computerised tomography (CT) scanning of the eyes is useful if there is a suspicion of a penetrating injury.

 What is the treatment for vitreous haemorrhage?

 The treatment of vitreous haemorrhage varies with the cause.
 Aims of treatment are to:

 - Repair any damage to the retina before it results in permanent loss of vision.

 - Restore normal vision.

 Once the source of the bleeding has been identified, treatment will depend on the cause.
 If there is not too much blood in the vitreous and the source of bleeding can be seen then it is treated.
 This means laser treatment to bleeding vessels and any other abnormal vessels, and repair to any tears in the retina.
 After this it is a matter of waiting for the blood to slowly clear.
 This can take several weeks.

 You will be advised to avoid strenuous activity for several days at least, as this might dislodge clots and trigger new bleeding.
 You are also advised to sleep with the head of your bed elevated, as this allows the blood in the vitreous to settle into the bottom of the eye, out of the line of vision.